 We decided from looking at the various machinery running on the salt that air, and indeed cold air was crucial, likewise aerodynamics.
 It’s difficult to push through the air when you only have the salt for grip.
 With the time available to us we doubted if we would have time for much aero.
 We also decided that we should have billet cranks, the Triumph one is not that strong.
 The original slider clutch and supercharger were to be used along with the original fuel injection.

 Dave started the frame and with numerous weekends from me we started to make progress.
+Click on the Build link for a complete overview of the construction.

 With the new frame and the decision to run an intercooler it was time to do some shopping.
 Dave took care of the tubes I ordered some EN40B for the cranks and sourced an intercooler from ebay.
 The intercooler was chopped, cut, shut and generally moulded into shape.